skip to content

 14. What to do if your guitar does get scratched

-guitar polish
+D'Addario guitar polish

 If your guitar does get scratched, don't panic – there are steps you can take to minimize the damage and restore its appearance.
 First, assess the severity of the scratch to determine if it's a surface-level blemish or a deeper gouge.
 For light scratches, using a guitar-specific polish and a gentle buffing technique can help reduce their visibility.
 Applying a high-quality, non-abrasive guitar wax can also aid in smoothing out minor imperfections and protecting the finish against further damage.
-If the scratch is deep or extensive, it's best to consult a professional luthier for advice and repair, as they have the expertise to restore your instrument without causing additional harm.
+If the scratch is deep or extensive, it's best to consult a professionalluthier for advice and repair, as they have the expertise to restore your instrument without causing additional harm.

 Conclusion